joystacktrek/fullstack-starter-kit-01/client-guide.md

     -   `index.js`: The main entry point for the app.
     -   `index.css`: Global CSS styles for the app.
     -   `App.js`: The main React component for the app.
+	- 	`fetch_data.js`: The one we created to fetch data to our backend
 -   `public/`: Contains public files for the app, such as the `index.html` file and any additional CSS files.
 -   `package.json`: The file that describes the app and its dependencies.
 -   `README.md`: A file that explains how to use the app.